sonnyp/JSON8/packages/merge-patch/README.md

 //]
 ```

-Per specification a JSON Merge Patch that would succefully apply on a document might fail to apply once converted to a JSON Patch.
+Per specification a JSON Merge Patch that would successfully apply on a document might fail to apply once converted to a JSON Patch.

 There are 3 cases: